mpv-player/mpv/DOCS/man/options.rst

     This option does not prevent opening of paired subtitle files and such.
 Use ``--autoload-files=no`` to prevent this.

-    This option does not always work if you open non-files (for example using ``dvd://directory`` would open a whole bunch of files in the given directory).
+    This option does not always work if you open non-files.
 Prefixing the filename with ``./`` if it doesn't start with a ``/`` will avoid this.

 ``--loop-playlist=<N|inf|force|no>``, ``--loop-playlist``
     Loops playback ``N`` times.
 A value of ``1`` plays it one time (default),